 What is the new sexual harassment legislation?

-As of October 2024 the Worker Protection (Amendment of Equality Act 2010) Bill has strengthened existing protection for employees against sexual harassment.
+As of October 2024 the Worker Protection (Amendment of Equality Act 2010) Act has strengthened existing protection for employees against sexual harassment.

 The new duty has imposed a legal duty on employers to proactively prevent sexual harassment, rather than simply reacting to complaints.
 Businesses failing to comply with the new duty face financial and reputational risks.